GregPK/tilbit/README.md

 I want to do this in a very non-breaking and small steps approach so the tentative plan is to:
 - keep the source approach for now
+- refactor the current sources into a new repository struct
-- implement and test the db handlers and all the db as a new source
+- implement and test the db handlers and all the db as a new alternative repository
 - implement importers that will wrap current parsers
 - the db will be an in-memory database for the time being that runs importers on each run
 - this will allow for gradual testing and moving to a new approach